Mount Aspiring National Park: Milford Sound tunnel proposal

+Recent history

 Mining proposal

 In 2009 the National-led government of New Zealand indicated that Mount Aspiring National Park may be opened up to mining.
 Around 20% of the total area of the park, mainly in the western portions around the Red Hill Range, and the north eastern parts, could be removed from the park and mined.
 Prospectors here are particularly interested in carbonatite deposits including rare earth elements and tungsten.
-The Green Party has warned that the park is one of New Zealand's main tourism drawcards, and that mining here could do significant damage to the country's image.
+The Green Party warned that the park is one of New Zealand's main tourism drawcards, and that mining here could do significant damage to the country's image.